 Q Will my key worker child do 2 days with his bubble (group a or group b) and the other days in the key worker group?

-A Your child needs to stay with the key worker group for now, otherwise he would end up mixing with 15 new children and don’t feel that this is the right thing to do at this stage.
+A Your child needs to stay with the key worker group for now, otherwise he would end up mixing with 15 new children and I don’t feel that this is the right thing to do at this stage.

 Q Are they required to wear uniform in the bubble group (at school) and normal clothes in key worker group?

 A All children back in uniform to create a sense of normality and routine.
-We have also had some children (not yours!) who have been dressed inappropriately during the me we have been closed.
+We have also had some children (not yours!) who have been dressed inappropriately during the time we have been closed.

 Q Will key worker group play in a different area or at different times to bubble.

-A All playtimes and lunchtimes are staggered as much as possible but I cannot guarantee that he wont see his friends.
+A All playtimes and lunchtimes are staggered as much as possible but I cannot guarantee that he will see his friends.
 The playground will be divided up into areas and children will wear a coloured bib for their class.